 Live Scenes: Master and Commander

-One of the stories we’ll look at during our pre-course studies is the 2003 film Master and Commander (screenplay by Peter Weir and John Collee).
+We’ll be using a favorite movie of mine during our pre-course studies: the 2003 film Master and Commander (screenplay by Peter Weir and John Collee).
 Watch the trailer here to get a feel for the story and pay attention to the emotions evoked as you watch.

-Our home base for the 7 Day Scene Intensive can be found here.
-The password is Scene-Home.
-Take a moment the first time you visit to bookmark that page.
-We'll post important notices there, as well as information and resources from the Pre-Course materials.
-If you need anything or have questions related to the 7 Day Scene Intensive, you can reach us at email@example.com.
+You've already found our home base for the 7 Day Scene Intensive, and if you haven't already, take a moment now to bookmark the page.
+I'll post important notices here, as well as information and resources from the Pre-Course materials.
+If you need anything or have questions related to the 7 Day Scene Intensive, you can reach me at firstname.lastname@example.org.

 It’s so useful to be clear about our intentions when we embark on a new journey.
 Take a few minutes to consider and record what you hope to gain from our time together.
-If you’d like, hit reply and share your intention with us.
+If you’d like, hit reply and share your intention.